 Use grease-cutting detergent for best results.
 Run hot water in the disposal with the soapy solution.
 While at it, scrub the splash guard and every surface your brush can reach.
 Do not attempt to use your fingers despite disconnecting your garbage disposal.

 Fix the Drainage

-Leaky pipes cause odor leakage and food backup.
+Leaky pipes cause odor leakage and food back up.
 Also, blockages in the vents and drains contribute to the foul smell—clear debris around vents exposing your disposal to the outdoors.
-When handling leaky pipes, it is best to let the professionals handle them.
+When handling leaky pipes, it is best to let professionals handle them.
 Usually, leaky drainage goes hand in hand with frayed wires or damaged electrical components, which are not a cinch to fix.